 The situation deteriorated during the 2020 election season.
 Statistics show that over 90% of reports about Trump from the three major news networks (ABC, NBC, CBS) were negative.
-On the other hand, these media hardly covered the laptop scandal of Biden and the election fraudulence.
+On the other hand, these media hardly covered the laptop scandal of the democratic candidate's son and the election fraudulence.

 Most other major media have also played a similar role.
 From New York Times to CNN, none of them questioned the fairness of the election or followed up with investigations.